azadbolour/boardgame/scala-server/README.md

 - export `GAME_SERVER_URL="http://localhost:6587"` no slash at the end

 ## To Do

+- Haskell.
+Use strategy pattern for piece generator.
+Define specific selector type for each strategy.
+Calling a factory on each type returns a different instance of a class.
+Will need to reinstate existential qualification.

 - Haskell - GameParams add pieceGeneratorName.
 And test - integration and manual.